 Can I still manage Cloudflare features if I’m using a partial zone now that cPanel integration is gone?

 - One of the largest improvements you can make to improve your site’s performance is to use a caching plugin.
-One of the best that’s available is LS Cache as it integrates directly with the web server, and it’s available on all of our new hosting services.
+One of the best available is LSCache, as it integrates directly with the webserver, and it’s available on all of our new hosting services.
 We have an FAQ article that details how you can set this up for WordPress.

 Is there more information on this?

-Hopefully the above has helped answer any queries you may have, but if you have any further questions please don’t hesitate to get in touch with our 24/7 Melbourne-based technical support team by phone (13 24 85) or via an eTicket through VIPControl.
+Hopefully, the above has helped answer any queries you may have, but if you have any further questions, please don’t hesitate to contact our 24/7 Melbourne-based technical support team by phone (13 24 85) or via an eTicket through VIPControl.